La Digue Seychelles Travel Guide

 Electric buggies are main motorized public transport.
 Ox-carts for photo ops, not regular transport.

-La Digue has a paradise for walking and cycling enthusiasts, offering an intimate way to discover its beauty.
+La Digue has a paradise for walking and cycling enthusiasts, offering a cozy way to discover its beauty.

 No tour buses or hop-on-hop-off services are available on The Island of bicycles.
 The isle's small size makes such services unnecessary.

 Available from La Passe jetty.
 Ideal for accessing remote beaches or island hopping to adjacent islands.
-Negotiate the price of the ride in advance.
+Negotiate fares in advance.

 No cable cars or funiculars.
 The electric buggy is the main unique local motorized transport.

 Accessibility infrastructure is still restricted on La Digue.
-Most guesthouses and paths are not designed to be wheelchair-friendly.
-Electric buggies assist with transfers, but island navigation can be difficult for those with mobility needs.
+Most guesthouses and routes are not designed to be wheelchair-friendly.
+Electric buggies assist with transfers, but island navigation can be challenging for those with mobility needs.

 Standard 1-speed or geared bikes.